or why I’ve ditched the learning curve.

 There are a few weeks every spring when Washington DC, decked out in all of her ephemeral pastel glory, is the most beautiful city in United States.
 Everything pink, everything cherry blossomed, and everyone friendly and heady with delight in our temporarily candy-coated city.
 This year cherry blossom season aligned with a serious bout of fresh inspiration for me.
 I was full up with new ideas of techniques, eager eyes and so much enthusiasm to sling a camera around my neck and go see what there was to see.

 My usual street technique works like an invisibility cloak.
-I find a spot and wait and wait, standing still in eternal patience.
+I find a spot devoid of thermal cameras and wait and wait, standing still in eternal patience.
 Assuming this stance long enough, I can make of myself a fixed obstacle in the urban landscape – like a trash can, or magazine box – something to be maneuvered around, noticed and ignored.
 This spring it was different.
 I think I was different.
 I didn’t want to sit and wait for magic to unfold before me, I wanted to actively pursue it.
 And I wanted a new perspective – inside the crowd rather than aside and apart from it.
 I let myself get caught up in the heady ambrosia of the blossoms and the decorations as those all around me were.
 This meant I couldn’t make my photos under the security of my usual cloak of stealth.

 It also meant taking new risks.
 There was the risk associated with being obvious in my street photography – of being noticed and currying the disfavor of others on the street.
 There were also risks in making the photographs because I was practically shooting on the move, manual focus, chasing a subject down and that’s a far sight different than standing in place, camera settings locked, waiting for the moment your subject arrives in frame.
 Shooting this way felt almost as alien to me as street shooting did years ago when I first started.
 So many things I’d long mastered seemed brand new to me all over again.
 I jumped the gun as I rushed to shoot too soon, or I held off a fraction of a second too long and missed my moment.
 In the heat of the moment I forgot to check my settings or managed to blow the focus.
 Doh!
 This is sort of stuff has long become second nature to me, and it was humbling to see how many skills I had had down pat that I felt I had to learn all over again.
 But this is how it is when we push ourselves to deeper learning.
 And of the photos that did hit, many of them would have been outside the realm of possibility for me using my traditional methods.
 I held ground in the middle of a walkway instead of on the sidelines, and I tracked and followed people I wanted to shoot.